CodeMan99/wotblitz.js/CONTRIBUTING.md

 1. Capture the output of the problem(s).
 Both command line arguments and stdout/stderr.
 2. Put it on a public [gist](//gist.github.com).
 3. Look for an existing [issue](//github.com/CodeMan99/wotblitz.js/issues).
 Add to any related issue.
-4. Repeats your steps that creates the problem(s).
+4. Repeat your steps that creates the problem(s).
 5. Create a new issue if you haven't reported everything yet.
 6. Include the version of `wotblitz`, `npm`, `node`, and maybe your shell too.
 7. Make sure to link to the gist from step 2.
 Or if it's really short, a fenced code block is fine.